 - 3 drops of essential peppermint oil

-- Mix all of the ingredients together in a bowl until a homogeneous paste forms.
+- Mix all of the ingredients together in a bowl until you get a uniform paste.

-- Put some of the product on your toothbrush and brush your teeth.
+- Put some on your toothbrush and brush your teeth.
 Use it as you would normally use toothpaste.

 - Use it once a day for one week.